Valaam Monastery: History

 In 1917, Finland became independent, and the Finnish Orthodox Church became autonomous under the Ecumenical Patriarchate of Constantinople; previously, it had been a part of the Russian Orthodox Church.
 Valaam was the most important monastery of the Finnish Orthodox Church.
 The liturgic language was changed from Church Slavonic to Finnish and the liturgic calendar from the Julian to the Gregorian calendar.
 These changes led to bitter decades-long disputes in the monastic community of Valaam.

 New Valamo monastery in Heinävesi, Finland.

 The territory was fought over by the Soviet Union and Finland during World War II.
 Due to the Winter War, the monastery was evacuated in 1940, when 150 monks settled in Heinävesi in Finland.
 This community still exists as New Valamo Monastery in Heinävesi.
 Having received evacuees from the Konevsky Monastery and Pechenga Monastery, it is now the only monastery of the Finnish Orthodox Church, alongside the Lintula Holy Trinity Convent located just 14 km away.
 From 1941 to 1944, during the Continuation War, an attempt was made to restore the monastery buildings at Old Valaam, but later the island served as a Soviet military base.

-Since the original Valaam Monastery was bequeathed back to the Orthodox Church in 1989, it has been enjoying the personal patronage of Patriarch Alexy II of Moscow, who frequented the cloister as a child.
+After the original Valaam Monastery was returned to the Orthodox Church (in 1989), it enjoyed the patronage of Patriarch Alexy II of Moscow, who had frequently visited as a child.
 The monastery, whose buildings have been meticulously restored, has gained significant legal power over the island in a push to return to a state of spiritual seclusion.
-After years of fruitless legal proceedings with the monastery, many residents of the island chose to leave, though a few still remain.
+After years of legal disputes, many residents of the island chose to leave.
 The present Father Superior of the community is Bishop Pankraty (Zherdev) of Troitsk.